HL7/davinci-epdx/source/pages/3-4_Interaction_Methods.md

 After successfully authorizing an application an Access Token and Optional Refresh Token **SHALL** be returned to the requesting application.

 The requesting application **SHALL** use the access token to access the Health Plan's secure FHIR API to download the information that the Member is allowed to access.

+The OAuth2.0 Member-authorized exchange is detailed in [Section 7](/7_Member-Authorized OAuth2 Exchange.html).

 An overview of the OAuth2.0 Flow using the FHIR API is shown below:
 <table>